Marketing tips

 Follow up email subject lines

-• Thanks for shopping with us!
-How were we?
+• Thanks for shopping with us.
+How was it?

-• We loved serving you!
-Please tell us how we did.
+• We loved serving you.
+Tell us how we did

 Abandoned cart subject lines